AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/docker-setup.md

 ### Windows specifics
 - follow the [bash setup instructions][bash-setup]

-### standard
+### All Platforms
 - just confirm that you run Linux containers by:
     - right clicking on docker icon
     - confirm that **Switch to Windows containers** is present, showing you are running **Linux containers**
-- when you run RTC script, answer yes to sharing the RTC folder
+- when you start RTC, answer yes to sharing the RTC folder

 [docker]: https://www.docker.com/
 [bash-setup]: ./bash-setup.md